 Add cozy lighting.

-Creating a winter wonderland at home is about more than simply hanging some lights and ornaments: it's about creating a cozy holiday feel for your whole space.
+Decorating your home for the winter is about more than simply hanging some lights and ornaments: It's about creating a cozy holiday feel for your whole space.
 The good news?
 Even if you don't have a ton of extra winter decorations to spare, some of your existing design elements may already fit the bill.
-"They are a great layering piece for your bed, sofa, bench, or any seating area.
-You can even layer a larger one on your rug or carpet for a fireplace cuddle spot," says Rowland.

 Add some rich fabrics to your existing décor.

-By the time winter rolls around, it's time to ditch those beach-inspired pillows and colorful throws in favor of some more seasonal winter decorations.
-Luckily, the right fabrics can transform your existing space into a winter wonderland in no time.
+By the time winter rolls around, it's time to ditch those beach-inspired pillows and colorful throws in favor of some more seasonal decorations.
+Luckily, the right fabrics can transform your existing space in no time.

 Create a tabletop vignette.